 - Buy items in bulk or with no packaging.
 Zero-waste stores often allow you to use reusable containers.
 Visit our zero waste section to find products that are more natural with less packaging.

 - See if you can find nearly new items before buying new.
 See our online thrift store article for links to amazing thrift stores.

 - Buy reusable rather than disposable such as compostable cloths instead of paper kitchen towel.

 - Take a packed lunch for work or when travelling as takeaway foods and sandwiches are usually wrapped in plastic.

 - Upcycle and repair old clothing and furniture.

 - Borrow, rent or share appliances that you won’t use regularly rather than buying your own.

-- Donate or sell old items that are still working, rather than taking it to the dump.
+- Donate or sell old items that are still working, rather than taking them to the dump.

-- Support small, local and eco-friendly businesses who are committed to reducing waste throughout their manufacturing process.
+- Support small, local and eco-friendly businesses that are committed to reducing waste throughout their manufacturing process.